 A world where everyone is free of the existential threats of nuclear weapons and proliferation.

-With the world poised to commemorate the 75th anniversary of the nuclear bombings (August 6-9, 2020) that killed more than 200,000 human beings in Hiroshima and Nagasaki in August 1945, we face the dawn of a new global nuclear arms race that compounds the climate and pandemic threats to human survival.
+The world recently commemorated the 75th anniversary of the nuclear bombings (August 6-9, 2020) that killed more than 200,000 human beings in Hiroshima and Nagasaki in August 1945, and we are facing the dawn of a new global nuclear arms race that compounds the climate and pandemic threats to human survival.
 Given that Nuclear Weapons States possess more than 13,000 nuclear weapons, we must address the manifold threats posed by new global programs to expand and modernize nuclear weapons arsenals, the rejection of arms control treaties, as well as heightened great-power confrontation now accelerating in the Pacific region.

 - Affect nuclear weapons policy by moving California Members of Congress to take action on nuclear weapons in line with our policy and organizational priorities